orlambda/the-odin-project/flex/05-flex-modal/README.md

 - The header, text, and buttons are aligned with each other.
 - The header is bold and a slightly larger text-size than the text.
 - The close button is vertically aligned with the header, and aligned in the top-right of the card.

+Notes:

+Much there is a much simpler solution taking advantage of default block/inline characterstics of text, buttons, and images.
+Not everything needs to be flex!